MM2-0/Kvaesitso/docs/docs/developer-guide/integrations/icon-packs.md

 - For the clock second hand, the difference between `android:fromDegrees` and `android:toDegrees` must be `6000`.
 - Each hand can have an offset from 0° to set the clock to a specific time (this is useful so that launchers that don't support dynamic clock icons don't display the icon as noon).
-For example, if you want the clock to show 10:10:30, you would set `android:fromDegrees` to 300° for the hour hand, 60° for the minute hand and 180° for the second hand and add the same offset to `android:toDegrees`.
+In the example above, the hour hand is offset by 300°, the minute hand by 60° and the second hand by 180°.
+This means that the clock shows 10:10:30 in its default state.
 - To let the launcher know which time the clock shows in its default state, you can use the `defaultHour`,  `defaultMinute` and `defaultSecond` attributes in the `appfilter.xml` entry.